Information Technology Policies

-While using Bowdoin College’s information systems, USERS SHALL NOT:
+While using Bowdoin College’s information systems, CLIENTS SHALL NOT:

-- Intentionally interfere with or cause disruptions to the normal, proper, and expected operation of Bowdoin’s IT systems.
+- Intentionally interfere with or cause disruptions to the normal, proper, and expected operation of Bowdoin’s technology systems.

 - Tamper with or disable security systems implemented by the College.

-- Use College IT resources for any commercial purpose unrelated to official College business.
+- Use College technology resources for any commercial purpose unrelated to official College business.

 - Send unsolicited bulk e-mail, such as “spam.”